Picolab/apps/README.md

 Run 'DATABASE_PASSWORD="your password" knex migrate:latest'.

+This migration creates a new table in your apps database called SafeAndMine with two columns: tagID and DID.

+Re-enter the interactive command line prompt by typing 'mysql -u root -p'.
+Type 'use apps' and then 'describe SafeAndMine;' to verify that the newly created table exists.

 You are all set up and ready to start the server!

 # Starting the server